-Deirdre Nicholls is a sculptor working in bronze and resin in the Scottish Borders.
+Deirdre Nicholls is a sculptor working in bronze, plaster and resin in the Scottish Borders.

-Her practice is grounded in sustained observation, most often of animal and figurative form.
-Beginning with drawing and modelling, she develops work that moves from seen form toward something more internal and psychological.
+Nicholls’ practice is grounded in sustained observation of nature in all its forms - landscape, animal and figurative.
+Beginning with drawing and modelling, she develops work that moves from outward looking towards something more internal and psychological.

-She is less interested in description than presence — in how a figure occupies space, holds attention, and shifts under changing light and viewpoint.
+She is less interested in description than presence — in how a figure occupies space, holds attention, and appears to shift under changing light and viewpoint.

-Drawing and watercolour form an integral part of the practice, developing ideas of rhythm, colour and light that later inform sculptural work.
-Across both human and animal subjects, her work considers shared conditions of embodied existence — vulnerability, attentiveness and quiet endurance.
+Drawing and watercolour are an integral part of the practice, developing ideas of rhythm, colour and light that later inform sculptural work.
+Across both human and animal subjects, Nicholls’ work considers shared conditions of embodied existence — vulnerability, attentiveness and quiet endurance.

 Her work is held in public and private collections in the UK and internationally, and she has exhibited at the Royal Academy, Royal Scottish Academy and Royal Ulster Academy.